andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_Preprocessing/07_AFNI_Checking_Preprocessing.rst

 .. note::

-  The Underlay menu has two columns: The left column is the file name, and the right column contains header informatino about the file. "epan" indicates that it is an echo-planar image (i.e., a functional image), whereas "anat" indicates that the file is an anatomical image.
+  The Underlay menu has two columns: The left column is the file name, and the right column contains header information about the file. "epan" indicates that it is an echo-planar image (i.e., a functional image), whereas "anat" indicates that the file is an anatomical image.
 (For most purposes, "anat" is synonymous with "abuc".)
 Next to the "epan" string, "3D+t:146" indicates that it is a 3-dimensional image, plus a time dimension with 146 volumes, or time-points.

 Viewing the Aligned and Co-Registered Data